 There are many opportunities for the community to participate in our decision-making processes.

-Environment Southland has made decisions on the provisions and submissions on the Proposed Southland Water and Land Plan.
+The Environment Court has received 25 appeals on the proposed Southland Water and Land Plan.

-Monitoring carried out by Environment Southland, on 22 March, has shown high levels of toxic algae at Waituna Lagoon in Southland.
+Monitoring carried out by Environment Southland shows there are still high levels of the toxic algae planktonic cyanobacteria in the Waituna Lagoon.

 Councillors have praised the development of a draft guide to limits by the Ministry for the Environment.